AI vs Hand Restoration

 Close-up detail

-Close-up comparison makes the differences between automated and hand restoration easier to see.
+Close-up comparison makes the difference between automated enhancement and careful restoration easier to see.

 Close-up detail of restored portrait showing repaired facial texture